 Q: What is my contribution strategy?

-A: To find your contribution strategy, log in to your account and click the Benefits tab.
+A: If you have benefits with Gusto, sign into your account and click the Benefits tab.
 On your benefits dashboard, you will see your contribution below each benefit type.

 Q: How much do I have to contribute?

 A: No employer with fewer than 50 full-time employees is subject to a minimum contribution.
 If you have 50+ employees, your company is likely subject to the employer mandate of the Affordable Care Act, including the "Employer Responsibility" provision.
 Learn more from the IRS.

 Q: How can I collect the employee contribution?